UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

 grep: .: Is a directory (this is what I got - running this?)`
         - Sorry, add `-R` as shown

-21. I think I copied the wget part-run on saga to dowload the instruction files as instructed but my computer returns "command not found"
+21. I think I copied the wget part-run on saga to download the instruction files as instructed but my computer returns "command not found"
     - and you ran the command(s) on saga?
     - where are you standing when executing the command? (what is the output of `pwd`?) my home dir, I used cd .. to get back from the poem part
     - try these commands in this order: